NickGrunert/master-thesis/modules/03_truth_compare.typ

     $ R^2 = 1 - (sum_(i=1)^n (y_i - accent(y, hat)_i)^2)/(sum_(i=1)^n (y_i - accent(y, macron))^2) $ <formula:r2>

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
-    One approach entailed the utilization of conventional statistical metrics for the assessment of the discrepancy between two datasets.
+    // TODO totally prolong the explanations in this section One approach entailed the utilization of conventional statistical metrics for the assessment of the discrepancy between two datasets.
     Specifically, the following metrics are of relevance: the #abr("MAE"), the #abr("MSE"), the #abr("RMSE"), and the R2 score.